 - Beg three of your long time neighbors to write letters attesting to your meager and miserable lifestyle during the year in question.
 (Good luck to you on that one.
 Most people are very squeamish about getting involved with the tax man)

-- Provide proof – as much as you can get ahold of – that your spouse hid information about finances from you.
+- Provide proof – as much as you can – that your spouse hid information about joint finances from you.
 I had twenty-six letters from my divorce attorney.
 I called them “The Exhibits A-Z.”

 Finally bundle up the whole shebang and send it to The Franchise Tax Board.
 They will assign an attorney to review your appeal and get back to you.
 In under a year, if you’re lucky.